GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Experiments and Results

-We evaluate the capability of scaling to big graphs of GraphTheta with respect to the number of workers, in a distributed environment, using Alipay dataset.
-In this testing, each worker is equipped with one computing thread and runs in a Linux CPU Docker.
-We employ global-batch, and conduct 10 rounds of tests.
-Then, we report the average runtime of speedup.
-Due to the large memory footprint of Alipay dataset, we start from 256 workers and use the average training time as the baseline.
+We evaluate the capability of strong scaling to big graphs of \projectname with respect to the number of workers using Alipay dataset.
+Each worker is equipped with one computing thread and runs in a Linux CPU Docker.
+Due to the large memory footprint of Alipay dataset, we start with 256 workers and use this performance as the baseline.